 “Officers contacted the council following the visit and the building was subsequently secured.

 “The building has been secured again following yesterday’s incident.”

 A spokesperson for the East of England Air Ambulance Service said: “The East of England Ambulance Service Trust was called at 6.26pm on Tuesday to reports that a man had fallen down a lift shaft, at a property on King Street in Luton.

-“An ambulance, two rapid response vehicles and the Essex and Herts Air Ambulance Trust attended.
+“An ambulance, two rapid response vehicles and the East Anglian Air ambulance attended.

 “A man was taken to St Mary’s Hospital by land ambulance with serious injuries to his head and pelvis.”